samjhill/brickquest/README.md

 ## 🎮 What is BrickQuest?

-BrickQuest is a story-driven skirmish adventure that combines:
+BrickQuest is a tactical skirmish adventure that combines:
 - 🃏 **Card game mechanics** for actions, events, and upgrades
-- 🧠 **D&D-style storytelling** and character progression
+- ⚔️ **Tactical combat** with strategic positioning and terrain
 - 🧱 **LEGO building** for dynamic in-game construction

 Players build and customize LEGO robot heroes, then battle across a modular battlefield using custom cards and strategic positioning.